 Unless it is a custody order that has an expiration date where it automatically dissolves, and the rights go back to the parents, then the parent or legal guardian is going to have to file with the court asking that the custody order be modified.

 A grandparent can file for visitation of a grandchild no more than once every two years, and they cannot file during any year in which another custody action has been filed.
 In other words, if there is some other court case pending that has to do with custody of the child such as a divorce, they cannot file in that same year.

-Once visitation rights have been granted, a parent can petition the court for revocation of those visitation rights, and that cannot be filed more than once every two years.
+Once visitation rights have been granted, a parent can petition the court for revocation of a grandparent’s visitation rights once every two years.
 If there is any change in circumstance since the last custody order, a grandparent can file as often as circumstances warrant it.

 If a grandparent is intervening in an existing case for visitation rights, they will go through whichever court is already processing that case, which could be either juvenile court or Superior Court.
 If they are filing an original action asking for visitation, they will do so in Superior Court.
 There are many custody options available to grandparents, and they should talk with an attorney to decide which is best in their situation.
 For example, they could file for temporary consent guardianship through probate court if the parents will consent to it and it is not intended to last forever.

-An accomplished family lawyer knowledgeable about grandparents’ rights to custody in Gwinnett County will be familiar with the types of evidence that matters to the court.
-An attorney could also fight for your rights and explain your legal options when it comes to child custody and visitation.
+An accomplished lawyer who is knowledgeable about grandparents’ rights to custody in Gwinnett County will be familiar with the types of evidence that matters to the court.
+An attorney can also fight for your rights and explain your legal options when it comes to child custody and visitation.
 Call today and set up a consultation with our team of legal professionals.